ImperialCollegeLondon/pnextract/README.md

 It is a re-write of the maximal-ball network extraction algorithm by [Dong and Blunt, 2009].
-It is used as a base for the generalized network extraction code [Raeini, Bijeljic and Blunt 2017], but it does not contain the modules for extracting the generalized network (corner elements).
+It is used as a base for the generalized network extraction code [Raeini, Bijeljic and Blunt 2017], sponsored by [TOTAL].
+However, here the modules for extracting the generalized network elements (corners) are not included.
 The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability for a set of sandstone rocks.
 The code uses a new scale-independent shape factor definition to characterize